What is a wildflower meadow?

 Meadows were what ecologists call "unimproved grassland".
 They weren't treated with chemicals, and unlike pasture were cut for hay in midsummer.
 After that they were generally grazed.
 This regime encouraged a range of perennial wildflowers, which add to the nutritional value of the meadow and hay.
 Nowdays there's a confusion between this sort of thing - which is what this website is about - and "pictorial meadows", which are native and non native flowers without grasses.

-Can you sow wildflowers onto grass?
+Can you sow wildflower seed onto grass?

 You can, of course, but it's generally a complete waste of time and money.
 Are there any exceptions?
 As ever, yes, but you will need careful preparation and a low fertility site.
 Ask us for details.